-to resolve the issue, taking into account, but not necessarily acceding to, the desires and needs of the participants.
-Imples of role-plays may be found in Peace Corps manuals Environmental Education
+- Ind Natural Resource Management Activities - Once everyone has been heard from, moderate a discussion as to what might be done to resolve the issue, taking into account, but not necessarily acceding to, the desires and needs of the participants.

 Examples of role-plays may be found in Peace Corps manuals Environmental Education in Schools (No. M0044), pp. 133-158, and Super Saver Investigations (No. FC155), pp. 377-379.